Hexanitrohexaazaisowurtzitane

+History and use

+In the 1980s, CL-20 was developed by the China Lake facility, primarily to be used in propellants.

 While most development of CL-20 has been fielded by the Thiokol Corporation, the US Navy (through ONR) has also been interested in CL-20 for use in rocket propellants, such as for missiles, as it has lower observability characteristics such as less visible smoke.

-CL-20 has not yet been fielded in any production weapons system, but is undergoing testing for stability, production capabilities, and other weapons characteristics.
+Thus far, CL-20 has only been used in the AeroVironment Switchblade 300 “kamikaze” drone, but is undergoing testing for use in the Lockheed Martin [LMT] AGM-158C Long Range Anti-Ship Missile (LRASM) and AGM-158B Joint Air-to-Surface Standoff Missile-Extended Range (JASSM-ER).

+The Indian Armed Forces have also looked into CL-20.

+The Taiwanese National Chung-Shan Institute of Science and Technology innaugerated a CL-20 production facility in 2022 with reported integration into the HF-2 and HF-3 product lines.

 Synthesis

-First, benzylamine (1) is condensed with glyoxal (2) under acidic and dehydrating conditions to yield the first intermediate compound.(3).
+First, benzylamine (1) is condensed with glyoxal (2) under acidic and dehydrating conditions to yield the first intermediate compound (3).
 Four benzyl groups selectively undergo hydrogenolysis using palladium on carbon and hydrogen.
-The amino groups are then acetylated during the same step using acetic anhydride as the solvent.
-(4).
+The amino groups are then acetylated during the same step using acetic anhydride as the solvent (4).
 Finally, compound 4 is reacted with nitronium tetrafluoroborate and nitrosonium tetrafluoroborate, resulting in HNIW.